-Patterson's .732 winning percentage (120-44) ranks seventh among active coaches nationally (minimum 5 years).
-He is also one of just six active coaches with at least 100 victories at their current school.
+Patterson has won a total of 20 national coach of the year honors in his 17-year head coaching tenure at TCU.
+His .737 winning percentage (160-57) ranks fourth among active coaches nationally (minimum 10 years).
+The nation's second-longest tenured head coach, he is also one of just two active coaches with at least 160 victories at their current school.

-TCU is 9-5 in bowl games with Patterson on its coaching staff and 7-5 with him as head coach.
-Prior to Patterson's arrival on campus in 1998, the Horned Frogs had just four bowl wins in their history.
+During his 20 years on campus, including three seasons as defensive coordinator (1998-00), Patterson has seen TCU make 18 bowl appearances.
+TCU is 12-6 in bowl games with Patterson on its coaching staff and 10-6 with him as head coach.
+Prior to Patterson's arrival on campus in 1998, the Horned Frogs had only four bowl wins in their history.

+Patterson is widely regarded as one of the nation’s top defensive minds.
 Since the NCAA began tracking statistics in 1937, TCU trails only Alabama for the most times leading the nation in total defense.
-The Crimson Tide have been No. 1 six times, while all five No. 1 rankings (2000, 2002, 2008, 2009, 2010) for the Horned Frogs are in the last 14 seasons under Patterson.
+The Crimson Tide have been No. 1 six times, while all five No. 1 rankings (2000, 2002, 2008, 2009, 2010) for the Horned Frogs are in the last 18 seasons under Patterson.
 From 2008-10, TCU became just the third program in NCAA history to lead the nation in total defense in three consecutive seasons.

 TCU’s winning record in its first season in the Big 12 in 2012 came with the Horned Frogs fielding one of the youngest teams in the country.
 TCU tied for the national lead in most true freshmen played (16) as well as total freshmen (28) seeing the field.
 Nearly 70 percent of Horned Frogs who received playing time in 2012 were either freshmen or sophomores.
 TCU led the Big 12 in total defense with just one senior on its entire defensive depth chart.